lowRISC/opentitan/doc/ug/github_notes.md

 Another user fixed it and created a pull request.
 The first user needs to test if the fix works on the new verification environment.

-In this case, it is recommanded to create a new branch on top of the local commit and `rebase`, `cherry-pick`, or `merge` the pull request.
+In this case, it is recommended to create a new branch on top of the local commit and `rebase`, `cherry-pick`, or `merge` the pull request.
 Assume you have a branch name 'br_localfix' which has an update for the verification environment.
 If the other user created a pull request with ID #345, which has a fix for the